 |---|---|---|---|---|

-| Planet DDS (Denticon) | DSOs 10+ locations | Low | Yes (13,000+ practices) | Yes (since 2003) |
+| Planet DDS (Denticon) | DSOs 10+ locations | Custom quotes | Yes (13,000+ practices) | Yes (since 2003) |

 | CareStack | Mid-size DSOs (5-30) | Medium | Growing | Yes |

-| Sensei Cloud | Imaging-heavy groups | Low | Moderate | Yes |
+| Sensei Cloud | Imaging-heavy groups | Custom quotes | Moderate | Yes |

-| Dentrix Enterprise | Henry Schein ecosystem | Very Low | Yes (large installed base) | Hybrid |
+| Dentrix Enterprise | Henry Schein ecosystem | Custom quotes | Yes (large installed base) | Hybrid |

 The Bottom Line

 The multi-location dental software market is a two-horse race between Planet DDS and everyone else trying to catch them.
 CareStack is the most credible challenger.
 Sensei Cloud is the specialist pick for imaging-focused groups.
-Dentrix Enterprise is the legacy option for practices already deep in the Henry Schein ecosystem.
+Dentrix Enterprise is the established option for practices already deep in the Henry Schein ecosystem.

 Standardize.
 Centralize.
 Then optimize.